getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/index.md

   -   `info`
   -   `debug`

-  When this field is set to `fatal`, it probably means that the application has been terminated.
+  When this field is set to `fatal` it indicates the application terminated.

 `transaction`